worldbank/Python-for-Data-Science/Nov_2019_HD_workshop/part_2/README.md

 # Python for Data Science
 # Day 2 - Data Analysis with Python
 ### Overview
-Today we'll consolidate data types, control flows and functions - mainly through exercises.
-Then we'll introduce numerical computing with Numpy and data analysis with Pandas.
+This section will focus on data analysis with Pandas.

 ### Lecture notebooks: